hardhats/vista-install-docs/New/InitializeVistA.rst

 Downloading CPRS and Running It
 -------------------------------
 The next part is laborious and tedious: finding the correct vesion of CPRS to run on your FOIA instance.

+*NB: If you have been following on a Linux or Mac machine so far, you need to switch to Windows or use Wine 1.8 or higher to run CPRS.
+Earlier versions of Wine had an unimplemented function in comctl32.dll that prevented CPRS from running.*

 The first thing is that you need to go into Fileman, and find out what the version of CPRS you need to use is:

 .. raw:: html